Manchester United Target Amorim After Axing Ten Hag - UrduPoint

 Former United captain Gary Neville said Ten Hag had paid the price for an "unacceptable" league position.

-"The big shock for me is how bad they've been with the new signings that have come in," Neville told Sky.
+"The big shock for me is how bad they've been with the new signings that have come in," Neville said..

-He added: "You can't be in 14th after nine or 10 games with the level of spend that's occurred without being under significant pressure -- and that's what's happened."

 Former United defender Rio Ferdinand compared Ten Hag to "a boxer getting hit and knocked down in the third round and never recovering and getting knocked out".

-Ex-England striker Alan Shearer said Ten Hag had been "a dead man walking" as soon as it was revealed United had talked to other potential managers in the summer.

-For all the Dutchman's faults, he oversaw just a small period of United's more general decline since legendary former manager Alex Ferguson retired in 2013.
+In truth, Ten Hag oversaw just a small period of United's more general decline since legendary former manager Alex Ferguson retired in 2013.
+Five managers have come and gone since then.

-Since the Scot's departure, five permanent managers have now been dismissed without United even challenging for the Premier League title -- a trophy they won 13 times under Ferguson.

 Recent Stories